layfellow/cpanel-cli/CONTRIBUTING.rst

 Correcting and expanding an existing translation
 ------------------------------------------------

-If you correct an existing translation, or if you expand the original ``doc/*.rst`` source documentation files, you need to update the translations as well:
+if you edit the original ``doc/*.rst`` source documentation files, you need to update the translations as well:

-1. Run the catalog updater:
+1. Run the following to update the catalog files:

    .. code:: sh